 Prevention and education efforts for the aquarium and water garden trade include:

-- Protect Your Pet, Preserve the Environment, Don't Release Exotic Species! file size 1MB - A pamphlet for pet owners.
+- Protect Your Pet, Preserve the Environment, Don't Release Exotic Species! - A pamphlet for pet owners.

 - Habitattitude - Resources for aquarium hobbyists, backyard pond owners, water gardeners, and others who are concerned about aquatic resource conservation by the federal Aquatic Nuisance Species Task Force in partnership with the Pet Industry Joint Advisory Council, the U.S. Fish and Wildlife Service, and the National Oceanographic and Atmospheric Administration (NOAA) National Sea Grant College Program.